Tasha Judson, M.Ed., E-RYT500

 Since 1999, Tasha has offered Hatha Yoga in the Berkshires, Massachusetts.
 Her classes combine breath based movement, mindful alignment within poses, and intelligent sequencing to support the optimal unfolding of each individual.
-As she guides her students to practice with heartfelt expression and finely tuned alignment, she encourages each one to enter into their own independent, revelatory relationship with life.
+Through heartfelt expression and finely tuned alignment she guides her students to ground themselves is felt sensations and balanced energetic expression, encouraging each one to enter into their own independent, revelatory relationship with life.

-Seeking always to inspire her practice and teaching of yoga through love and a practical grounding in the ecstatic reality of being, she is deeply grateful for the influential guidance of her current teachers Paul Muller Ortega and Patricia Walden, and forever honors her roots with the Dalai Lama, , Chidambaram Temple, Insight Meditation Society, Mindfulness Based Stress Reduction, and Anusara Yoga.
-When not on the yoga mat, she is likely to be found at the horse farm with little bay Thoroughbred Rolan.
+Seeking always to inspire her practice and teaching of yoga through love and a practical grounding in the ecstatic reality of being, she is deeply grateful for the influential guidance of her teachers, and also for the presence of nature and animals in her life.
+In her free time she is likely curled up with a cat or keeping company with her adopted bay Thoroughbred Rolan at the horse farm learning dressage.

 Anne O’Connor, Certified Iyengar Yoga Teacher

-Anne has been practicing yoga in the tradition of B.K.S.
+Anne completed her teacher training with Patricia Walden in Boston and earned her certification as an Intro I/II Iyengar Yoga teacher in 2016.
+She has been practicing yoga in the tradition of B.K.S.
 Iyengar since 1995.
-She has studied with Kevin Gardiner and Lara Brunn at the Iyengar Yoga Institute of New York, as well as with Elizabeth Smullens Brass and Stefanie Roth at Yoga Studio Kreuzberg, Berlin.
-A Williamstown native, Anne has recently returned to town in order to pursue a two-year teacher training with Patricia Walden in Boston.
-Although new to teaching, Anne is eager to share the myriad benefits of B.K.S.
-Iyengar’s rich, intelligent, and profound teachings with beginning and practicing students.
-Iyengar yoga is alignment-based and makes extensive use of props to help students reach a fuller expression of each pose through attentive adjustments.
+She has studied with Kevin Gardiner and Lara Warren at the Iyengar Yoga Institute of New York, as well as with Elizabeth Brass at the Iyengar Yoga Zentrum Berlin.
+A Williamstown native, Anne spent years living in Europe before returning to the U.S. in 2013.
+Anne has deep appreciation for the transformative impact of Iyengar yoga on her life, and is eager to share the gift of Iyengar yoga with beginning and practicing students.
+Iyengar yoga is alignment-based and makes extensive use of props to help students reach a fuller expression of each pose through attentive adjustments

 Deborah Crabbs MacDonald, M.S., RYT